MerelJac/noteTaker/README.md

 ## License
 This project is licensed under the MIT License.

+## Contributions
+This code was refactored to use a backend server.
+Front-end code courtesy of [Coding Boot Camp](https://github.com/coding-boot-camp/miniature-eureka).
 ## Contact

 For any questions or contributions, please contact via [GitHub](https://github.com/MerelJac)

 Deployed application: Link to the deployed application